Thousands march in Barcelona against Catalan independence

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BARCELONA: Thousands of people opposed to Catalan independence marched in the region´s capital Saturday, Spain´s national day, with the verdict in the trial of leading Catalan separatists expected early next week.
+BARCELONA: Thousands of people opposed to Catalan independence marched in the region’s capital on Saturday, Spain’s national day, with the verdict in the trial of leading Catalan separatists expected early next week.

 It was significantly lower than the 65,000 people who took part in a similar demonstration two years ago.